stanford-crfm/levanter/docs/Replicating-Alpaca.md

 ### Llama 1

-If you want, you can use [Decapoda's repo for Llama 1](https://huggingface.co/decapoda-research/llama-7b-hf), you'll just need to pass in `--model_name_or_path decapoda-research/llama-7b-hf` instead of `meta-llama/Llama-2-7b-hf`.
+If you want, you can use [HuggyLlama's repo for Llama 1](https://huggingface.co/huggyllama/llama-7b), you'll just need to pass in `--model_name_or_path huggyllama/llama-7b` instead of `meta-llama/Llama-2-7b-hf`.

 ### Getting Llama 2